ComScore

 24 Types of Peppers Every Cook Should Know (Plus What Dishes They’re Found in)

-You snack on bell peppers, you love the heat of jalapeño in homemade salsa and you’ve ever dabbled with poblanos, but you’re ready to branch out.
+You snack on bell peppers, you love the heat of jalapeño in homemade watermelon salsa and you’ve dabbled with poblanos, but you’re ready to branch out.
 Good news: There are approximately 4,000 varieties of chile peppers in the world, with more being cultivated all the time.
-To help you navigate the spicy landscape, here are 24 types of peppers to know (plus what they’re used for).
+To help you navigate the spicy landscape, here are 24 popular types of peppers to know (plus what they’re used for).

-15 Types of Beans to Make from Scratch (Because They Just Taste Better That Way)
+20 Types of Beans to Make from Scratch (Because They Just Taste Better That Way)

-types of peppers bell peppers
+types of peppers: bell peppers

 Kanawa_studio/Getty Images